Ljubljana Travel – 5 great day trips from Ljubljana

 From Ljubljana travel to most places in Slovenia is incredibly easy, making the capital city of Slovenia the perfect base for an all-round tour of the country.
 Situated in the geographical centre of the country, Ljubljana is a small capital city; a mere 163 sq kms in size with a small population.
 However, therein lies its charm.
 Ljubljana offers everything a European capital does, but all within easy reach.
 You won’t need to be sitting in traffic or on an underground train for hours to get from place to place.
 Everything in Ljubljana is within easy walking distance; hence its status as European Green Capital in 2016.
 The city centre is free from smog-choking traffic and it’s a rare pleasure to be able to stroll along the leafy-green streets between its many places of interest.

 Of course a small capital naturally results from it being the capital of a small country.
 Slovenia is also a compact little country, at around 20,273 sq kms in total size.
 The beauty of this is, just like in Ljubljana, travel to its many places of interest is incredibly easy; all the more so due to Ljubljana being smack bang in the centre of the country.
-You’ll be surprised at how close everything is to Ljubljana, making it the perfect base from which to explore this fascinating country on a series of day trips; rather than having to pack up your belongings every morning and move from one hotel to another.
+You’ll be surprised at how close everything is to Ljubljana, making it the perfect base from which to explore this fascinating country on a series of day trips.
+Rather than having to pack up your belongings every morning and move from one hotel to another, simply stay here in Ljubljana, travel each day to your destination and return to the comfort of your hotel.

 Here are 5 great day trips from Ljubljana that can be organized by Liberty Adriatic.